-The organizational development major prepares today’s college graduates to respond effectively to rapid changes – changes in any organization, large or small.
-The major recognizes a variety of perspectives on organizational structures and the forces that drive and control change within organizations.
+The organizational development major prepares today’s college graduates to respond effectively to rapid changes in any organization, large or small.
+This business-related major recognizes a variety of perspectives on organizational structures and the forces that drive and control change within corporations and organizations.
 Geneva College’s Reformed heritage and a focus on ethics and worldview guide content and critique within this major.
 The major helps students become self-aware, higher-order thinkers who can analyze complex human systems, lead others effectively and anticipate and facilitate rapid change.

 |ORD 445||Theory and Practice of Adult Learning||5||3|

 |BBL 408||Foundations of Christian Thought||5||3|

 |ORD 432||Organizational Development:Research and Resources||6 (OL)||3|